Your County for Adventure

 Foodie Heaven and Family Fun in County Kerry

-You’ll find Killarney, County Kerry, to be a foodie delight!
+You’ll find Kenmare, County Kerry, to be a foodie delight!

-With dozens of options you might even want to come back to Killarney time and time again.
+With dozens of options you might even want to come back to Kenmare time and time again.

 In fact, our own recommendation is going to be a tip with a difference: exploring and finding the latest and most celebrated eatery is half the fun.

-After your meal, enjoy your choice – and what a choice! – of Irish whiskey at the Celtic Whiskey Bar and Larder.
+Take a visit to Killarney! – Enjoy a choice of Irish whiskey at the Celtic Whiskey Bar and Larder.
 A mouth-watering selection awaits!

 County Kerry’s Indoor Waterworld!

 One of Ireland’s largest indoor waterworld’s can be found right on your doorstep in County Kerry thanks to Tralee’s Aqua Dome.